 phone: 202 467-5083

 You can enter the contest as many times as you like!
-Contest winners in each category will be chosen by mid-March of 2022, and the grand-prize winner will receive an iPad Mini!
+Contest winners in each category will be chosen by May of 2023, and the grand-prize winner will receive an iPad Mini!

 - Each first-place student winner will receive a $100 iTunes gift card.